spsaaibi/spsaaibi.github.io/about.md

 ---

 <p class="message">
-  Rants about data science and machine learning
+  Rants about data science and a bit of machine learning
 </p>